mackacavs/bookmark-manager/README.md

 As a user
 So I can remove my bookmark from Bookmark Manager
 I want to delete a bookmark.

+As a user
+So that I can edit a bookmark within Bookmark manager I want to update a bookmarks
 ```

 ![User Story 1](public/User story 1.png)